 5 ounces chopped or crumbled minouri (or another creamy, crumbly, mild cheese, like feta, ricotta, or fresh goat cheese)

-10 ounces grated fontina (or another stringy melting cheese, like non-fresh mozzarella or monterey jack)
+10 ounces grated fontina (or a stringy melting cheese, like non-fresh mozzarella or monterey jack)

 5 ounces grated parmesan (or another sharp, dry, salty cheese, like pecorino romano)

-1/2 teaspoon fine sea salt, or to taste (if you're substituting cheeses, make sure you adjust the salt as necessary)
+1/2 teaspoon fine sea salt, or to taste (if you're substituting cheeses, adjust the salt as necessary)